Instructional Resources

-What Are Learning Objects?
+What are Learning Objects?

 This resource explains what learning objects are and how they may be used in a learning event.
 It also explains the purpose of the learning design.